Philipp Grubauer has 27 saves, Avalanche beat Kings 4-1

 MacKinnon’s goal into an empty net with 3:19 left sealed it.

-Notes: The game was originally scheduled to start at 7 p.m,, but was moved up to 3:30 p.m. because of a major snowstorm forecast for the weekend.
-Snow started falling Saturday and became more intense Sunday. … Kings F Dustin Brown was scratched with an upper-body injury.
+Notes: The game was originally scheduled to start at 7 p.m., but was moved up to 3:30 p.m. because of a major snowstorm forecast for the weekend.
+Snow started falling Saturday and became more intense Sunday.
+Los Angeles stayed in Denver overnight because of the storm. … Kings F Dustin Brown was scratched with an upper-body injury.
 Alex Iafallo was back in the lineup after missing Friday’s game with a non-covid illness.
 He assisted on MacDermid’s goal.

 UP NEXT